GoogleCloudPlatform/cloud-vision/ios/Swift/README.md

 ## Prerequisites
 - An API key for the Cloud Vision API (See
   [the docs][getting-started] to learn more)
-- An iOS device running iOS 9.0 or above
+- An OSX machine or emulator
 - [Xcode 7][xcode]
 - Install [CocoaPods][cocoapods] if you don't have it already by running the command `sudo gem install cocoapods`.
+	- You'll need to have [RubyGems][rubygems] installed in order to install CocoaPods.

 ## Quickstart
-- Clone the `Swift` directory from this repository.
+- Clone this repo and `cd` into the `Swift` directory.
 - In `ImagePickerViewController.swift`, replace `YOUR_API_KEY` with the API key obtained above.
 - `cd` into the `Swift` directory and install the `SwiftyJSON` pod by running `pod install`.
 - Open the project by running `open imagepicker.xcworkspace`.